Framework-R-D/phlex-design/doc/conceptual_design.rst

    The audience for the conceptual design is the physicist, algorithm author, or framework program runner.
    More detailed design aspects in support of the conceptual model are given in :numref:`Chapter %s <supporting_design:Supporting design>`.

-Phlex adopts the data-flow approach discussed in :numref:`ch_preliminaries/data_flow:Data flow with sequences`.
+Phlex adopts the data-flow approach discussed in :numref:`ch_preliminaries/data_flow:Data flow with families`.
 Instead of expressing scientific workflows as monolithic functions to be executed, workflows are factorized into composable algorithms that operate on data products passed among them :need:`DUNE 1`, :need:`DUNE 111`, :need:`DUNE 20`.
-These algorithms then serve as operators to higher-order functions (HOFs) that operate on *data-product sequences*.
+These algorithms then serve as operators to higher-order functions (HOFs) that operate on *data-product families*.

 To guide the discussion of Phlex's conceptual model, we refer to :numref:`workflow`, which shows a small fictitious workflow that creates vertices from simulated energy deposits.
 Various framework aspects are demonstrated by that figure: